slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

 ------------------------

-It wouldn't be very useful if we had to create a new component definition every time we wanted to change some behavior.
-To promote reuse of the component, we want to parameterize it.
-In this case let's parameterize the title of the page.
+It wouldn't be very useful if we had to create a new component definition every time we wanted to change some behavior: like the location of a database, password for a server, descriptive text, etc. e want to parameterize the component to promote reuse.
+In this case we'll keep it simple and parameterize the title of the page.

-At the same time, we'd like to provide more feedback about the application through SlipStream and make it easy to find the deployed web server.
-Let's also improve this in the next version of the component.
+At the same time, we'd like to provide more feedback (through SlipStream) about the state of the application and make it easy to find the deployed web server.
+We'll improve this in the next version of the component.

 Title Parameter
 ~~~~~~~~~~~~~~~

 Let's begin by defining an input parameter that allows the title to be
 specified.
-You can copy your previous component or just modify the
+You can copy your previous component (look under the
+triangle next to the "Edit" button) or just modify the old one
-old one directly.
-Click "Edit" and then go to the "Application
+directly.
+Click "Edit" and then go to the "Application Parameters"
-Parameters" section and add an input parameter called "title".
+section and add an input parameter called "title".

 .. image:: images/screenshots/nginx-title-param.png
    :alt: Nginx Customized Welcome Page